 The course takes a look at the hardware and software issues behind field shooting: assessing storage and backup needs, evaluating GPS geotagging options, surveying power and charging issues, and more.
 After discussing each of the components, Ben shows how they fit together in different field setups, ranging from an extravagant laptop-based system to a no-computer setup that backs up photos to a compact digital wallet device.
 The course also spotlights some workflow strategies to consider when you get home, from transferring photos to merging them with a larger photo library.

 How are you going to power your gear?
 Where are you going to store your images?
-How are you going to edit your images, if you need to?
-How are you going to send those images to other people, if you need to?
-How are you going to go carry all of your stuff?
+How are you going to edit your images if you need to?
+How are you going to send those images to other people if you need to?
+How are you going to carry all of your stuff?
 In this course, we're going to look at all of these issues and go through the process of learning how to equip for many different types of field shooting situations.
-In the next movie you're going to see a kind of roadmap that will show you a few different ways that you can use this course.
-Then after that we are going to launch right into learning how to predict and plan for what you might need.
+In the next movie, you're going to see a kind of roadmap that will show you a few different ways that you can use this course, and then after that we're going to launch right in to learning how to predict and plan for what you might need.

 And from there we're going to go into some specific examples of gear selections that I made for different kinds of trips.